stefanionescu/yap-orpheus-tts-api/README.md

 ## Yap Orpheus TTS API

-Run Orpheus 3B TTS behind a FastAPI server with vLLM continuous batching.
-Optimized for A100 GPU instances (Runpod/AWS) using a plain Python virtualenv.
+Run Orpheus 3B TTS behind a FastAPI server with TensorRT-LLM (default) or vLLM.
+Optimized for A100 GPU instances (Runpod/AWS) using a plain Python virtualenv (no Docker).

 - **Server**: `server/`
 - **Scripts**: `scripts/`